Best things to do and eat in Causeway Bay

 With 10 friendly cats roaming the café along with its signature cat-themed dishes and decorations, this is a feline lover’s heaven.
 As far as food goes, Cat Store offers a selection of Western fare with dishes like chicken wings, spaghetti, cheesecake, sausages and pizza.
 Customers can even bring their own cats to the restaurant, but it’s recommended they do so with a carry case or a leash of some sort.

-Following the closure of Page One and Dymocks, there aren’t many decent bookstores left in Hong Kong but this three-storey Taiwanese megastore is massively popular and looks set to stay.
+There aren’t many decent bookstores left in Hong Kong but this three-storey Taiwanese megastore is massively popular and looks set to stay.
 Located in Hysan Place, Eslite sells an incredible collection of both Chinese and English-language books and has an entire floor dedicated to stationary and accessorises.
-There’s also a cosy reading corner where kids can take their time to immerse themselves in a new world.
+There’s also a bubble tea booth and a cosy reading corner where kids can take their time to immerse themselves in a new world, and.
 Bibliophiles can easily spend hours here.

 This street market sells everything from incredibly affordable clothing and knick-knacks to Hong Kong-themed souvenirs in the heart of Causeway Bay.
-Just minutes from major shopping malls like Hysan Plaza and Sogo, you can rummage through stalls at along Jardine’s Bazaar for the cheap knock-offs if you’re not willing to splurge on high-end brands at the mall.
+Just minutes from major shopping malls like Hysan Plaza and Sogo, you can rummage through stalls along Jardine’s Bazaar for cheap knock-offs if you’re not willing to splurge on high-end brands at the malls.

-Lock and load and get the heart pumping with a game at Lasermads.
+Lock and load and get your heart pumping with a game at Lasermads.
 Step into a futuristic maze and battle it out with teammates to eliminate your opponents in this high-tech game of tag, which comes with the added bonus of teambuilding and stress relief.
-Walk out feeling like a rebel fighter in Star Wars. $118 per game.
+Walk out feeling like a rebel fighter in Star Wars.

 A high-tech VR arcade in the heart of Causeway Bay.
-At Playdium, you’ll find top-of-the-line Razer Computers, HTC Vive VR goggles and other high end tech.
+At Playdium, you’ll find top-of-the-line Razer Computers, HTC Vive VR goggles and other high-end tech.
 There’s no shortage of games either – from shooting zombies and puzzle solving to painting and even therapeutic applications, Playdium has got it all.
 And the highlight?
 There’s a miniature boxing ring to play VR boxing games, which is pretty sweet.
-Experience games and electronic sports at a whole new level. $260/hour (weekday), $280/hour (weekend).
+Experience games and electronic sports at a whole new level.

-Joining the animal cafe hype train, Rabbitland Cafe is the first in Hong Kong where diners can enjoy a coffee whilst surrounded by adorable rabbits – and you can stroke and pet them.
+Joining the animal cafe hype train, Rabbitland Cafe is the first place in Hong Kong where diners can enjoy a coffee while surrounded by adorable rabbits – and you can stroke and pet them too.
 Situated in an upstairs space in Causeway Bay, there are up to six rabbits for diners to makes friends with.
 Remember to wear or bring socks, as you can’t get in without them!